emard/ulx3s/README.md

-    [x] can esp32 second tx/rx port make serial communication with FPGA [ ] Jumpers to switch 2.5V/3.3V for left IO banks isolate each PMOD group to each bank move audio L0,R2 from gpio bank1 to usb bank6 move GP7,GP8 from gpio bank0 to gpio bank1 move usb pull from gpio bank0 to gpdi bank1 (D12 E12 B12 C12) or usb bank6 then bank0 or bank1 voltage can be selected 2.5/3.3V
+    [x] can esp32 second tx/rx port make serial communication with FPGA [ ] Jumpers to switch 2.5V/3.3V for left IO banks isolate each PMOD group to each bank move audio L0,R2 from gpio bank7 to usb bank6 move GP7,GP8 from gpio bank0 to gpio bank7 move usb pull from gpio bank0 to gpdi bank1 (D12 E12 B12 C12) or usb bank6 then bank0 or bank7 voltage can be selected 2.5/3.3V
-        add jumper headers for voltage selection, route to PMOD and VCCio0/1
+        add jumper headers for voltage selection, route to PMOD and VCCio0/7 update bank decoupling capacitors